TechTronicsEngineering/AutoPlex7/README.md

 - Built-in, global "display" object

 ### Usage
-At the top of your sketch, you'll need to set up a few things for AutoPlex7 to work properly.
+At the top of your sketch, you'll need to set up a few things for the library to work properly.
 Firstly, we'll need to state that we are using AutoPlex7, like this.
 ```C++
 #include <AutoPlex7.h>
 ```